Skip to content

 • A way to improve our community by making public officials and big corporations listen to our needs for a change.

-Today, 29,000 health care workers in Connecticut and Rhode Island are united together in District 1199 — including nurses, direct care workers, CNAs, cooks, case managers, therapists, doctors, maintenance staff, home care workers, and more.
+Today, 29,000 healthcare workers in Connecticut and Rhode Island are united together at District 1199 — including nurses, direct care workers, CNAs, cooks, case managers, therapists, doctors, maintenance staff, home care workers, and other essential workers.

 We’ve accomplished a lot, but we can win even more improvements when all health care workers are united in one union – so one of our top priorities is helping more health care workers join with us.
 If you work in Connecticut, you can get more information on forming a union by calling (860) 549-1199.
 If you work in Rhode Island, call (401) 457-5099.